gresrun/jesque/README.md

 Design Decisions
 ----------------
-* I chose to implement the jobs as classes that implement java.lang.Runnable.
+* I chose to implement the jobs as classes that implement `java.lang.Runnable`.
 If the job requires arguments (most do), there must be a constructor that matches the supplied arguments.
 I felt this was the most flexible option and didn't require the jobs to inherit or implement a special Jesque class.
 Because of this, the jobs don't even need to know about Jesque at all!
-Furthermore, the client need not have the job's Class in it's VM, it only needs to know the classname and all the parameters' Classes on it's classpath.
+Furthermore, the client need not have the job's `Class` in it's VM, it only needs to know the classname and all the parameters' `Class`es on it's classpath.
 Only the workers realize the job and then run them.
-* I chose to use the Jedis because 1) it was simple, 2) no dependencies and 3) fully supported Redis 2.0 and used the new protocol.
+* I chose to use Jedis because:
+	1. It is simple to use
+	2. Fully supports Redis 2.0 and uses the new unified protocol
+	3. No dependencies
-* I chose to use Jackson because 1) I was already familiar with it and 2) it works great.
+* I chose to use Jackson because:
+	1. I was already familiar with it
+	2. It performs great and does what it says on the tin
+	3. No dependencies
-* I chose to use SLF4J because 1) it lets the application choose how to log and 2) no dependencies.
+* I chose to use SLF4J because:
+	1. It lets the application choose how to log
+	2. No dependencies

 ***